 The Reserve is an island of conservation amidst a rampage of logging and hunting.
 In addition to preserving the land itself, we give the locals alternatives to poaching and working in the logging industry.
 While it's clear that the existing system is not easy to change, consumer awareness can make a difference.

 In 2012 the Environmental Investigation Agency published an article entitled The Laundering Machine.
 It documents US companies importing large quantities of illegal wood from our region of Loreto with ample evidence of the illegal activity between 2008-2011, yet the system described in the report thrives still today.

 In 2014, Scientific Reports published the article Logging Concessions Enable Illegal Logging Crisis in the Peruvian Amazon, which focuses on how the legal systems within Peru are not just failing but in fact being exploited to make illegal activity possible.

-If you know of other resources or have ideas about how to help, please Contact Us.
+If you know of other resources or have ideas about how to instill positive change, please Contact Us.

 © 2013 Deborah Chen